 3. A carrier oil in a homemade lip balm

 In case you need a more nourishing homemade lip balm (winter is still right here, and it doesn’t seem to go away), feel free to replace avocado oil with hemp seed oil.
-If you wish for a creamier balm, you can use the following ratio:

 I would add the hemp seed oil at the very end, with the essential oils to make sure it retains the highest nutritional value and quality.